 Obesity can cause decreased fertility, frequent multiple-yolked eggs, egg-binding and prolapsed vent.
-The two most common obesity-related causes of death in laying hens are heat stroke and Fatty Liver Hemorrhagic Syndrome.
+The two most common obesity-related causes of death in laying hens are heat stroke and fatty liver hemorrhagic syndrome, commonly referred to as FLHS.
 According to Mike Petrik, DVM, MSc, a laying hen veterinarian in Ontario, Canada, “Obesity causes sudden death from FLHS, where the liver fills with fat, becomes fragile, splits and causes the bird to bleed to death.”
 A minor impact to the chest or the abdominal pressure generated during egg-laying is enough to cause an obese hen’s fragile, fat-filled liver to shatter, causing her to bleed to death internally.

 Fortunately, with a few common-sense modifications to their lifestyle, obesity can be prevented and controlled.